Saint Monica: Life

-Monica is assumed to have been born in Thagaste (present-day Souk Ahras, Algeria).
-She is believed to have been a Berber on the basis of her name.
+Monica is most likely to have been born in Thagaste (present-day Souk Ahras, Algeria).
+She is believed to have been an Amazigh on the basis of her name.
 She was married early in life to Patricius, a decurion pagan, in Thagaste.
 Patricius reportedly had a violent temper and appears to have been of dissolute habits; apparently his mother exhibited similar behaviours.
 Monica's almsgiving, deeds and prayer habits annoyed Patricius, but it is said that he always held her in respect.

 Monica had three children who survived infancy: two sons, Augustine and Navigius, and a daughter, 'Perpetua' of Hippo.
 Unable to secure baptism for them, she grieved heavily when Augustine fell ill.
 In her distress she asked Patricius to allow Augustine to be baptized; he agreed, then withdrew this consent when the boy recovered.

 But Monica's relief at Augustine's recovery turned to anxiety as he misspent his renewed life being wayward and, as he himself says, lazy.
-He was finally sent to school at Madauros.
+He was finally sent to school at Maduros.
 He was 17 and studying rhetoric in Carthage when Patricius died.

 Augustine had become a Manichaean at Carthage.
 When, upon his return home, he shared his views regarding Manichaeism, Monica drove him away from her table.
-However, she is said to have experienced a vision that convinced her to reconcile with him.
+However, she is also said to have experienced a vision that convinced her to reconcile with him.